 - Weak and Damaged Brand: Because of multiple drawbacks and problems, they are losing the trust of their customers.
 As a result, Milo’s competitors have an advantage as customers are switching from Milo to other popular brands.

 Opportunities for Milo

 Opportunities are the factors that provide an organization with a chance to edge over others.
 They are the external factors that can contribute to the success of any company.
 Certain opportunities that Milo has:

 - Health Awareness: Nowadays people are certainly more concerned about their health after the covid pandemic and a large number of diseases that have developed and risen in recent years.
 Milo being an energy drink, can help in increasing awareness about health and fitness in society.

 (Nestle’s Milo organized ‘Back to Classes’ Programme After Pandemic, Source: Biz English)

-- More Media Availability: With advancements in technology and the internet and with the wide use of social media around the globe, Milo can advertise, promote its products and can also connect with customers, digitally, on different social media platforms.
+- More Media Availability: With advancements in technology and the internet and with the wide use of social media around the globe, Milo can advertise, and promote its products and can also connect with customers, digitally, on different social media platforms.

-Useful Tip: If brands like Nestle’s Milo have a chance to get success using digital marketing opportunities then you must also obtain expertise in certain skills of digital marketing by enrolling in IIDE 13+ short term courses in digital marketing.
+Useful Tip: If brands like Nestle’s Milo have a chance to get success using digital marketing opportunities then you must also obtain expertise in certain skills of digital marketing by enrolling in IIDE 13+ short-term courses in digital marketing.
 This training will not only help you to enhance your knowledge but it will also back you with some great future opportunities.

-- Growing Fitness Industry: Milo, primarily being an energy drink, can target customers and promote its products in such a way that it encourages people to drink their energy drinks to stay fit and healthy.
+- Growing Fitness Industry: Milo, primarily an energy drink, can target customers and promote its products in such a way that it encourages people to drink their energy drinks to stay fit and healthy.

 - Eco-friendly Products: Milo has started using an eco-efficient packaging approach for a few of its products but should fully jump on to take this opportunity to establish itself in the market as an environmentally conscious business, which would attract lots of customers.